-Growing your own herbs from seed is easier than you think.
+Growing your own herbs from seed is easy

 The smell of cilantro in the garden is intoxicating!
 Just working around it will send you into all kinds of mouthwatering ideas of how to use it.
 The problem most people have with growing their own herbs from seed is the challenge of germination.
 If you start herbs from seed and grow them to a mature plant, the taste difference will surprise you and the satisfaction of being successful is sweet.
 And it saves you money!
 I’ll help you start your herbs from seed with step-by-step instructions.
 Before you begin, decide what herbs you commonly use.
-It’s fun to try one or two new herbs too.
+Add a couple of new ones to try, just because it’s fun to try.
+Follow these steps and you can grow your own herbs from seeds.

 - “Seed Starter” soilless compost